The American Automobile Industry in World War Two

 In 2000, Gerstenslager constructed a 180,000 sq. ft. state-of-the-art stamping facility in Clyde, Ohio that featured an all-hydraulic press line which allowed the firm to grow its existing business and expand into new areas.
 Today, the Clyde facility produces car, light-truck, SUV and minivan door panels, side panels, fenders, and structural parts.

 From its headquarters in Wooster, Ohio, Gerstenslager employs over 1,000 people as of 2004, and occupies over 800,000 square feet of manufacturing, warehouse, and office space.
-It remains a leading independent supplier of current and past model exterior body panels to the automotive industry providing services including stamping, blanking, assembly, painting, packaging, warehousing, and distribution to customers such as General Motors, Ford, Navistar, Chrysler, Freightliner, Mitsubishi, Honda, Nissan, and Isuzu.
+It remains a leading independent supplier of current and past model exterior body panels to the automotive industry, providing services including stamping, blanking, assembly, painting, packaging, warehousing, and distribution to customers such as General Motors, Ford, Navistar, Chrysler, Freightliner, Mitsubishi, Honda, Nissan, and Isuzu.

 Gerstenslager Company's World War Two Products: The tables below show that the Gerstenslager Company produced a minimum of 41,717 trailers for the Army Quartermaster Corps and Ordnance Department during World War Two.
 These were produced by the Wooster, OH plant.
 This information is documented in Tables 2 and 3.
 This plant also produced an unknown number of airdrome trailers worth $705,000 for the USAAF.
 The Wooster plant also produced an unknown amount of trailer parts, warehouse trailers, metal ammunition containers, and cartridge storage cases.
-The total of all contracts for the Wooster, OH plant was $24,195,000 The company's Akron, OH plant produced an unknown number of trailers for the Quartermaster Corps and USAAF.
-The contract total of these contracts was $1,790,000.
+The total of all contracts for the Wooster, OH plant was $24,195,000, and the company's Akron, OH plant produced an unknown number of trailers for the Quartermaster Corps and USAAF.
+The total value of these contracts was $1,790,000.

 Table 1 - Gerstenslager Company's Major World War Two Contracts - Akron, OH Plant